vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 south), along the River Kalipā and its confluence with the Suranadī (vv.
 72– 74), which is to be located to the north and northeast of the hill in accordance with the present situation (cf. SM 2.16–28, 3.1–31; below, n.
 71 on p.
 144), and Maṇikālakun. ḍa (v.
 75) which, contrary to what is suggested in the inscription, in the SM 2.6 is located in the west, and ending with the Moks.akun. ḍa in the south (v.
 76; cf. SM 2.4).

 The inscription continues with a description of the tīrthas on or by the side of the hill.
-The first three are tanks: Rāmatīrtha, Sind¯uravāpī, and Karp¯uravāpī.
+The first three are tanks: Rāmatīrtha, Sindūravāpī, and Karpūravāpī.
 The two latter are among the most noteworthy constructions at Rāmagiri.
-The Karp¯uravāpī lies at the foot of the northern flank of the hill (v.
+The Karpūravāpī lies at the foot of the northern flank of the hill (v.
 82).
 It consists of a tank of stone with arcades on four sides (its eastern and part of its northern sides now in ruins), along with a temple complex with five cellas, three of which are crowned by śikharas situated on the western side.
 The compound is a good example of the thirteenth-century so-called Hemādpanti style.

-The Sind¯uravāpī (v.
+The Sindūravāpī (v.
 81) is a deep, well-constructed tank of stone with an entrance gate, which may date from the Mārāt.ha period, and cloisters on its northern side, which are probably earlier than the Yādava period.
 The tank is situated on top of the hill to the east of the main temple complex.
 In its vicinity (samīpatas, v.
 81) the Rāmatīrtha is said to be found.
-We hazzard the idea that a predecessor of the tank that is situated beside the main temple complex might have been meant, a tank which nowadays is known as the Sītecī Nhān.ī (or Sītā’s Bathing Place), since no other bathing place, let alone an old one, is found elsewhere in the close surroundings of the Sind¯uravāpī.
-If, on the other hand, as is assumed by Mirashi (1959, 102), this ‘Rāmatīrtha’ is identical with the reservoir northeast of the hill, which according to the SM was formerly called ¯Iśāla and today Rām Sāgar or Rāmatirtha (SM 15.40: īśālākhyam. purā nāmādhunā pus.karam. śubham | rāmatīrtham idānīm. tu rāma snānena te bhavet k), the fact would remain that a conspicuous tank on the Rāmagiri is not recorded in the inscriptioṇThe inscription does not make a reference to a bathing place of Sītā (a Sītākun. ḍa or a Sītātīrtha).
+We hazzard the idea that a predecessor of the tank that is situated beside the main temple complex might have been meant, a tank which nowadays is known as the Sītecī Nhān.ī (or Sītā’s Bathing Place), since no other bathing place, let alone an old one, is found elsewhere in the close surroundings of the Sindūravāpī.
+If, on the other hand, as is assumed by Mirashi (1959, 102), this ‘Rāmatīrtha’ is identical with the reservoir northeast of the hill, which according to the SM was formerly called Īśāla and today Rām Sāgar or Rāmatirtha (SM 15.40: īśālākhyam. purā nāmādhunā pus.karam. śubham | rāmatīrtham idānīm. tu rāma snānena te bhavet k), the fact would remain that a conspicuous tank on the Rāmagiri is not recorded in the inscriptioṇThe inscription does not make a reference to a bathing place of Sītā (a Sītākun. ḍa or a Sītātīrtha).
 30 The tank near the entrance of the main temple-complex may have been restored and embellished on several later occasions.
 Thus the sculptured relief at its western wall seems to point to the Vijayanagara period.
 31 The Rāmatīrtha is the only tank to which the inscription devotes three stanzas, and this, together

-30 This, along with the fact that the inscription does not make any allusion to the Yaks.a of Kālidāsa’s Meghad¯uta (cf. below, pp. 349 f.), seems to imply that the thirteenth-century author was not aware of an identity of the Ramtek Hill with a Rāmagiri of which ‘the waters were hallowed by the bathing of Janaka’s daughter’ (Meghad¯uta 1).
+30 This, along with the fact that the inscription does not make any allusion to the Yaks.a of Kālidāsa’s Meghadūta (cf. below, pp. 349 f.), seems to imply that the thirteenth-century author was not aware of an identity of the Ramtek Hill with a Rāmagiri of which ‘the waters were hallowed by the bathing of Janaka’s daughter’ (Meghadūta 1).
 This, again, makes Mirashi’s identification more problematic.
 On the other hand, Rāma’s footprints occur in v.
 83 and a ‘Nhāṇi Sīteci’ is mentioned in the fourteenth-century Mahānubhāva text, the Sthānapothī (p.
 5).
 The lake to the north of the hill is known to the Vākāt.aka inscription in the Kevala–Narasim. ha Temple as ‘Sudarśana’ (see below, p.
 144), a name evidently no longer in use in the 13th century (but see above, n.
 29 on p.
 91).

 31 Bakker 1989c, 97 ff.